nadvamir/gofish/README.md

 * `GET /gofish/api/v2/home/` -- Level list

   Returns a list of levels that are in the game.

-Response:
+  Success response:

   ```javascript
   {'levels': {